The24thDS/pirate_republic/readme.md

+This is the updated version of The Pirate Repulic mod originally made by [lpslucasps](https://github.com/lpslucasps).

+I've decided to fork his repo and maintain the mod since he has been inactive for the last 16 months.
+Contributions are welcome and encouraged.

+Here is his description of the mod:

 This mod adds some flavor to pirates.
 It's easy to completely ignore them, specially in the late game, when they are no more than a nuisance.
 They are pretty inconsequential.

 Now, if a system with pirates stays unnatended for too long (10 years or more), the pirates will try to seize a nearby colony.
 If they win, they will become an independent megacorp with the Criminal Heritage civic!

-There's more: the newly-formed "Pirate Republick" may offer to become your tributary in exchange of the system.
+There's more: the newly-formed "Pirate Republic" may offer to become your tributary in exchange of the system.
 This offer will only appear if you do not already have another rebelious pirate as a vassal.

 This mod was inspired by [this suggestion published on the official Stellaris forums](https://forum.paradoxplaza.com/forum/index.php?threads/pirate-republics.1225309/).